JasminSuter/Web-UI-Interface-Design-Project/README.md

 Key Features

 For the website itself we have a few main goals.
-The main user needs are to have a profile, A discovery page and a commission page.
+The main user needs are to have a profile, a discovery page and a commission page.
 Our goal is to make a page for each of these.
-To have the main page where there is a gride of visual content that the user can navigate.
+To have the main page where there is a grid of visual content that the user can navigate.
 Along the top of the page to have navigation between the different pages.
 At the bottom of the footer to have core pages such as FAQ, contact, news etc. The commission page would have a form that the user can fill in to either request or apply for a commission.
 The users page would have a profile picture and general information about the user.
-The users upload would also be on their profile page.
+We also want an upload feature so the user can upload their pictures to the website.

-The pages on our website are the homepage, 404, about, blog, FAQ, login, profile, requests, terms and conditions and the requests page.
+The pages on our website are the homepage, 404, about, blog, FAQ, login, profile, requests, terms and conditions, uploads and the requests page.

 The interactive elements include page navigation, The hamburger menu on the smaller screen.
 The images themselves.
-The profile page, searching, the logo, and the login page.
+The profile page, searching, the logo, the login page and the upload feature.

  We used GitHub, Microsoft word, svelte, HTML/CSS, discord and procreate to make the website.
 These Microsoft words were used to organize information and references.
 Procreate was used to create the assets for the website, wireframes, and branding choices.
 Discord was used for communication.